virtual-labs/exp-damage-detection-iitd/experiment/theory.md

+This experiment aims to teach the user, through a database of measured data, how occurrence of damage in a structure changes the conductance signature (EMI technique).
+The test structure is an aluminium block (50 x 48 x 10 mm), having a surface bonded PZT patch (see Fig. 1a).
+To learn more about the EMI technique, click (<a href="http://ssdl.iitd.ac.in/vssdl/piezo.pdf" target="_blank">http://ssdl.iitd.ac.in/vssdl/piezo.pdf</a>).

 **EXPERIMENTAL METHODOLOGY**

 In this experiment, user gets an option of drilling multiple holes of 5 mm diameter in the block to induce damage of three different severities: